clauswilke/pinetree/docs/parameters.rst

 Defines the ribosomes in the simulation.
 Each type of ribosome should define the following fields:

 ``name``
-    name of ribosome which can be referred to in ``reactions`` ``copy_number``
+    Name of ribosome which can be referred to in ``reactions`` ``copy_number``
-    the initial number of copies of the ribosome ``speed``
+    Initial number of copies of the ribosome
+``speed``
-    the default speed, in base pairs per second, at which the ribosome translates transcripts into proteins; this value may be scaled if codon-specific translation rates are provided
+    Default speed, in base pairs per second, at which the ribosome translates transcripts into proteins.
+This value may be scaled if codon-specific translation weights are provided (see genome section below).
 ``footprint``
-    the footprint, in base pairs, of the ribosome on a transcript ``binding_constant``
+    Footprint, in base pairs, of the ribosome on a transcript ``binding_constant``
-    the binding constant, in **units**, of all ribosome-to-ribosome-binding-site interactions
+    Binding constant, in **units**, of all ribosome-to-ribosome-binding-site interactions.

 *Example* ::